hchittanuru3/CS-2110-Final-Guide/2110Final.md

        ```
    * **volatile:** This keyword tells the compiler not to optimize anything to do with the variable, and this would be used when you're interfacing with hardware.
        * For example, if you're using a variable that is mapped to RAM, you want to have a volatile qualifier in front of it, like ```volatile int mappedToMem; ```.
    * **auto:** An auto variable is a variable that is allocated and deallocated automatically when the program flow enters the variable's scope.
-We don't need to use the keyword auto because the compiler automatically interprets a variable as auto.
+We don't need to use the keyword auto because the compiler automatically interprets a local variable as auto, as it is on every local variable.
    * **const:**
    * **register:**
    * **extern:**